2016 Press Releases

 The Art Gallery of Ontario (AGO) and Aimia are pleased to announce the opening of the internationally recognized Aimia | AGO Photography Prize exhibition at the Art Gallery of Ontario (AGO) on September 7, 2016.
 The exhibition will feature the works of four exceptional finalists for the Prize, curated by AGO Associate Curator of Contemporary Art, Adelina Vlas.
 The winner of this unique prize will be chosen entirely by public vote, either in-person at the AGO upon the exhibition’s opening or online at the Prize website from September 14, 2016, to November 27, 2016, at 11:59 p.m.
 EST. The winner will be announced November 29, 2016.

 Following its debut at the Hirshhorn Museum and Sculpture Garden on Feb.
-23, 2017, the exhibition will travel to four major museums in the United States and Canada, opening at the Art Gallery of Ontario in March of 2018.
+23, 2017, the exhibition will travel to four major museums in the United States and Canada, opening at the Art Gallery of Ontario on March 3, 2018.

 Four artists, one conversation on this issues of our time and an award-winning soprano make for an unmissable series launch